 Make some money

 I wish I had known about the amazing world of online selling platforms before this year.
 I had dabbled into Craigslist, Let go and local FB marketplace earlier but it was not really a great experience.
 I hated meeting people in person when they were just plain rude, non-communicative for days in-spite of showing interest and negotiating the hell out of me.
 And hubby was super speculative of meeting people near our home.
 Finding a good public place that was convenient for me and the buyer of my household material was just the last straw.

-Then someone mentioned about Mercari, Poshmark, Ebay and a lot of other selling apps.
-I was not sure of anyone of them.
-What if I list my items, ship them to the buyer and they say they didn’t get and ask for refund?
+Then someone mentioned Mercari, Poshmark, Ebay, and a lot of other selling apps.
+I was not sure of any one of them.
+What if I list my items, ship them to the buyer and they say they didn’t get them and ask for a refund?
 Too many doubts.

-Slowly I started listing low value items like books, crafts, and office supplies.
+Slowly I started listing low-value items like books, crafts, and office supplies.
 The sales started picking up.
 The more I sold, the more I de-cluttered.
 It was so exciting.
 Ask my hubby.
-Every time the sale notification bell would ring ( even in the middle of the night- just kidding :)), I would jump with a joy, do a little dance and go all out on printing the shipping label, packing the sold item and scheduling the mail pickup.
+Every time the sale notification bell would ring ( even in the middle of the night- just kidding :)), I would jump with joy, do a little dance and go all out on printing the shipping label, packing the sold item, and scheduling the mail pickup.
 Fun times!

-I also sold some cool high end fabric, handcrafted copper bracelets, and some other gear in Poshmark.
-Check out my closet there with name BLESSINGS1010.
-For a limited time they are offering my friends $10 off for the first purchase.
+I also sold some cool high-end fabric, handcrafted copper bracelets, and some other gear in Poshmark.
+Check out my closet there with the name BLESSINGS1010.
+For a limited time, they are offering my friends $10 off for the first purchase.
 Just enter the code BLESSIGNS1010 at the checkout.